Bobris/BTDB/Doc/Relations.md

 	int RemoveById(primaryKey1 [, primaryKey2, ...]);
-Returns number of records removed for given primary key prefix (apart fields are automatically used) for example	`void RemoveById(ulong tenantId)` removes all users for given tenant
+Returns number of records removed for given primary key prefix (apart fields are automatically used) for example	`int RemoveById(ulong tenantId)` removes all users for given tenant

+### Contains ###
+	bool Contains(primaryKey1, ..., primaryKeyN);
+Returns true if exist item with given primary key.
+All primary keys fields are used as parameters, for example	`bool Contains(ulong tenantId, ulong userId);`

 ### Find ###
             Person FindById(ulong id);